CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 ## Credentials

-The credentials used `developer/C1sco12345` on the contrainer [are hardcoded.](Dockerfile#L23) This allow us to garantee the containers will always have the same credentials, which in a sandbox environment is desired. **For production, you will never want to do this.**
+The credentials used `developer/C1sco12345` on the contrainer [are hardcoded.](Dockerfile#L23) This allow us to garantee the containers will always have the same credentials, which in the sandbox environment _is desired for educational purposes._

+> [!CAUTION]
+> For production, never hard code credentials.

-> **NOTE:** The container runs as `developer` user without any root priviledges. `sudo` is not installed.
+The container runs as `developer` user without any root priviledges. `sudo` is not installed.

 ## Adding NEDs

-Add the `signed.bin` file, for example `ncs-6.2.3-cisco-ios-6.106.5.signed.bin` to the `neds` directory.
+To add your NEDs, copy the `signed.bin` file, for example `ncs-6.2.3-cisco-ios-6.106.5.signed.bin` to the `neds` directory.

 The [setup_add_neds.sh script](scripts/setup_add_neds.sh) will automatically unpack and add the NEDs to the docker image.